Space Travel

 3. Ultraviolet and Infrared Atmospheric Spectrometer (SPICAV) (France, Belgium, Russia)

-SPICAV will assist in the analysis of Venus’s atmosphere.
-It will search for the small quantities of water expected to exist in the Venusian atmosphere.
-It will also look for sulphur compounds and molecular oxygen in the atmosphere.
+SPICAV assisted in the analysis of Venus’s atmosphere.
+It searched for the small quantities of water expected to exist in the Venusian atmosphere.
+It also looked for sulphur compounds and molecular oxygen in the atmosphere.

 Heritage: Mars Express (SPICAM)